We are an interesting species.

-Since healing is a natural phenomenon a certain amount of life quality could be restored to entire humankind by simply not throwing the germ away.
+Since healing is a natural phenomenon a certain amount of life quality could be restored to entire humankind by simply not throwing the germ and bran away.
 This would result in a reduction of civilization diseases.

 What is possible on all levels of existence is: experience Goldkeim flour and talk about it.

 - If you are “just” a person who eats flour you can help yourself using Goldkeim flour for your daily diet.
 If you can’t get ist you could mill your grain at home.